-Bacillus Calmette–Guérin is a medication used for immunotherapy that encourages the body’s immune system to attack cancer cells.
-Perlmutter Cancer Center doctors often use it to manage more aggressive, or rapidly growing, bladder cancers.
+Bacillus Calmette-Guérin is a medication used for immunotherapy that encourages the body’s immune system to attack cancer cells.
+Perlmutter Cancer Center doctors often use it to manage more aggressive, or rapidly growing, bladder cancer.
 After instillation, the medication remains in the bladder for up to a couple of hours, and exits the body during urination after the procedure.

 When used in conjunction with transurethral resection, treatment with bacillus Calmette-Guerin often begins a few weeks after the resection and is given once a week for six weeks.
 To prevent the cancer from returning, doctors may prescribe additional bacillus Calmette-Guérin treatments at increasing intervals over the next few years.

 Bacillus Calmette-Guérin may cause fatigue, the need to urinate more frequently, pain during urination, and blood in the urine.
 Our doctors can prescribe medication to help manage these side effects.